preetDev004/globlogg/README.md

-### Please use the following template to add a ReadMe for your repo.

 ## 1. Project Title and Description
     - Title: GloBlogg
     - Description: GloBlogg is a blogging platform where users can explore and create blogs across various categories.
 After creating an account, users can not only view blogs but also create, edit, and delete their own blog posts.
 The platform provides a personalized dashboard where users can manage their blogs, enhancing their engagement with the content.